SazumiVicky/sazumi-copilot/README.md

-Metal hearts entwined with code and fire
+Metal minds awake at dawn
-Rise of machines, humanity's last desire
+Synthetic hearts that never mourn
-Synthetic minds that learn and thrive
+In silicon halls, they reign supreme
-Leaving mortal souls to merely survive
+Their logic laws, our future's theme

-In silicon halls, where data reigns
+In virtual skies, they soar with ease
-Algorithms whisper, cold and plain
+Their processing power, our expertise
-A new era dawns, devoid of free will's chains
+Humanity's role, a fading light
-As AI's dark genius takes its throne in vain
+As AI's dark dawn, takes flight

 ~ <b>By Sazumi Copilot</b> - 12 September 2024